How to Use Microsoft Teams Like Slack? Post-Migration Tips

 5. Tabs for Integration

-Teams allow you to add tabs to channels.
+Teams allows you to add tabs to channels.
 You can access files, apps, and more.
 You can directly integrate third-party tools into your channels with Teams.

 6. Leverage Collaboration Tools